 To Janae, the feeling of shame is so intolerable that she must defend herself from experiencing it at all costs, even if it means damaging her relationship with her husband.

 Shame plays out in minor ways like this or in major relationship problems, such as domestic violence.
-Dominators who go to the extreme of physical or emotional abuse cannot tolerate any sense of being criticized or rejected.
+Other-blamers who go to the extreme of physical or emotional abuse cannot tolerate any sense of being criticized or rejected.
 The perception that their partner is withdrawing love in any way, no matter how minuscule, triggers their fearful reaction.
 So they become aggressively confrontational, to the point that they are then legitimately criticized and their partner does withdraw her love.

 In my session with the couple, the wife eventually began crying, was resentful and stopped engaging in session.
 I could see she knew she had over-reacted, but she could not admit that.
-Even though I recognize the roots of shame underlying her behavior, it is difficult not to dislike a Dominator when she behaves in this way.
+Even though I recognize the roots of shame underlying her behavior, it is difficult not to dislike a Other-blamer when she behaves in this way.
 I have to remind myself that those who need the most love often behave in ways that often drive love away.
 Finding compassion for these hurt people is essential, but can be a challenge for those in relationship with them who often trigger to anger themselves in response.

-The other side of this relationship equation is the Submissive partner, who also is mishandling feelings of shame.
+The other side of this relationship equation is the Self-blamer partner, who also is mishandling feelings of shame.
 He may take on more than his fair share of blame for the argument.
 He may learn to avoid directing shaming messages at his spouse because he fears her aggressive reaction.
 He wants to keep peace and will do anything to avoid causing a fight.

 An attack-and-withdraw pattern then ensues in the relationship, leading to a painful and disabling feeling of disconnection.